torbsd/torbsd.github.io/blog.md

 <a id="buildbot">__The Buildbot Needs BSD Relays__</a> by gman999

 One of the small yet important projects spawning from this Tor-BSD meme has been Christian S.'s [BSD Buildbot](https://buildbot.pixelminers.net).
-Essentially it's a tool for development builds of Tor for the Tor Project, with enlisted BSD relays of all sorts engaged.
+Essentially it's a tool for development builds of Tor for the Tor Project, with volunteers enlisting their BSD relays.

-Recently it's relevance was reinforced due to some libevent issues with OpenBSD and Tor.
+Recently its relevance was reinforced due to some libevent issues with OpenBSD and Tor.
 The OpenBSD base includes libevent, and libevent2 is a dependency for the Tor port.

 Enlisting your BSD relay is the buildbot is simple:

-1. make sure that git is installed, and your system should already have an SSL and autotools.
+1. Make sure that git is installed on the functioning Tor relay, and your system should already have an SSL and probably autotools.

-2. create a non-privileged user for the buildbot, without any particular group outside of its own.
+2. Create a non-privileged user for the buildbot, without any particular group outside of its own.

 3. On FreeBSD, install devel/build-bot.
-On NetBSD, install py-buildbot-slave.
+On NetBSD, install devel/py27-buildbot-slave.
 On OpenBSD (and Bitrig) install devel/py-buildslave.

 4. As the non-privileged user, run this command: